 The complaint must allege a special education violation of the Individuals with Disabilities Education Act (IDEA), its implementing regulations, and/or special education requirements in the Texas Education Code (TEC) or Texas Administrative Code (TAC).
-The violation must have occurred not more than one year prior to the date that TEA receives the complaint.
+The violation must have occurred not more than one calendar year prior to the date that TEA receives the complaint.
 The complainant must describe, in detail, each act that is an alleged violation of special education requirements in the IDEA, TEC, and/or TAC, including when the act occurred and any other events relevant to the allegation.
 The complaint should also describe what documents would be helpful for TEA to review.
 Finally, the complaint must include a proposal for resolution of the allegation or to the problem.

 Section Four: Signature